-- DSL training remains in date (every 2 years). - All staff members attend face-to-face, whole-school safeguarding training at least every three years (annual training may be online/recorded). - The school allocates time and resources every year for relevant staff members to attend specific safeguarding training and receive continuous professional development opportunities. - Accurate records are maintained of induction, ongoing training and continual professional development (CPD) relating to safeguarding.
+- Ensure the school allocates time and resource every year for relevant staff members to attend training and receive continuous professional development opportunities. - Maintain accurate records of induction, ongoing training, and continual professional development (CPD) relating to safeguarding.

-Awareness raising:
+Awareness raising

-- Ensure our school's Child Protection Policy is known, understood and used appropriately. - Ensure our school's Safeguarding Policy is reviewed annually (as a minimum) and that the procedures are updated and reviewed regularly. - Ensure our Safeguarding Policy is available publicly, that parents know referrals about suspected abuse or neglect may be made and the role of the school in this. - Ensure that all staff are aware of the school's policy on ICT safety and understand the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+- Ensure our school's child protection policies are known, understood and used appropriately - Ensure our school's safeguarding policy is reviewed annually (as a minimum) and the procedures are updated and reviewed regularly - Ensure our safeguarding policy is available publicly to help parent/carers to understand the school's responsibilities in relation to safeguarding. - Ensure that all staff are aware of the school's policy on ICT and understand the expectations, applicable roles and responsibilities in relation to filtering and monitoring.

-Quality assurance:
+Quality assurance

-- Monitor the implementation of and compliance with policy and procedures, including periodic audits of safeguarding files (at a minimum once a year). - Complete the 175/157 Annual Safeguarding Report and submit it to the Local Authority. - Provide regular safeguarding reports to the Local Governing Body, detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - Take lead responsibility for remedying any deficiencies and weaknesses identified in safeguarding arrangements.
+- Monitor the implementation of and compliance with policy and procedures, including periodic audits of Safeguarding files (at a minimum once a year) - Complete the 175/157 annual safeguarding report and submit to the Local Authority - Provide regular reports to the governing body detailing changes and reviews to policy, training undertaken by staff members and relevant data about numbers of children in need of help. support and safeguarding. - Take lead responsibility for remedying any deficiencies and weaknesses identified in Safeguarding arrangements.

-Support for staff:
+Support for staff

-The school will have a framework for providing opportunities for staff, who are working directly with vulnerable children and young people, to have regular access to an appropriate manager to talk through and reflect on their involvement with each case.
+The school will have a framework for providing an opportunity for staff who are working directly with vulnerable young people to have regular access to an appropriate manager to talk through and reflect on their involvement with the child's case.

-APPENDIX B:

-Safeguarding Procedures
+Appendix B: Safeguarding Procedures

-Definitions:
+Definitions